youngkin/supervisiontest/README.md

-supervisiontest
+SupervisionTest
 ===============

-An Erlang demonstration of different supervision strategies along with different initialization strategies and failure scenarios
+An Erlang demonstration of different supervision strategies along with different initialization strategies and failure scenarios.
+It also demonstrates the use of the Basho Lager logging framework.

 Details
 ==============